CreateLab/avaloniaui.net/src/AvaloniaUI.Net/wwwroot/docs/controls/image.md

 To have a button that swaps the image it's showing based on its state, you could either use a [binding converter](https://avaloniaui.net/docs/binding/converting-binding-values) that converts a `string` into a `IBitmap`, or you could use the declarative approaches below, which don't use binding.

 The declarative approaches keep images in memory and won't have to load them in on-demand, which will net you greater performance than a binding approach.
-However, every image you use must be defined within the XAML.
+You must declare every image you will use inside your XAML with the declarative approach.

 #### Binding Converter Approach
 ```xml